Asishk9/Todolist/README.md

 7. 4th column updated_at (timestamp, current_timestamp)
-8. then click on go your database and table is cretaed successfully you can change the servername , username, password in database.php file , according to your phpmyadmin server information.
+8. then click on go your database and table is cretaed successfully you can change the servername , username, password in database.php file , according to your phpmyadmin server information. now you can run the index.php file on the server 127.0.0.1